back2theprop/back2theprop/_posts/2016-08-29-example-post-three.md

 ---
-title: The beginners guide to Autoencoders
+title: The beginner's guide to Autoencoders
 categories:
 - Unsupervised Learning
 excerpt: |